AdobeDocs/campaign-classic.nl-NL/help/web/using/web-forms-answers.md

 ## Gezamelde gegevens gebruiken {#using-collected-information}

-Voor elk formulier kunnen de gegeven antwoorden opnieuw worden gebruikt in de velden of de labels.
+For each form, the answers provided can be re-used in the fields or the labels.
 De volgende syntaxis moet worden gebruikt:

 * Voor inhoud die is opgeslagen in een veld van de database: